armbian/documentation/docs/index.md

 # Common features

-- Debian Wheezy, Jessie or Ubuntu Trusty, Xenial based.
+- Debian Jessie or Ubuntu Xenial based.
 Compiled from scratch,
-- Install images are reduced to actual data size with small reserve,
+- Install images are reduced to actual data size with small reserve and are resized at first boot,
-- Root password is 1234.
+- Root password is `1234`.
 You will be prompted to change this password and to create a normal user at first login.
 - First boot takes longer (up to few minutes) than usual (20s) because it updates package list, regenerates SSH keys and expand partition to fit your SD card.
 It might reboot one time automatically.
 - [Ready to compile external modules](User-Guide_Advanced-Features/#how-to-build-a-wireless-driver)
 - Ethernet adapter with DHCP and SSH server ready on default port (22)
 - Wireless adapter with DHCP ready if present but disabled (/etc/network/interfaces, WPA2: normal connect or AP mode)
-- desktop environment upgrade ready
 - NAND, SATA, eMMC and USB install script is included (nand-sata-install)
 - Serial console enabled
 - Enabled automatic security update download for basic system and kernel.
 Upgrades are done via standard apt-get upgrade method